How To Upcycle, Recycle & Donate Old Pillows In The UK

 The Bottom Line

 Whether you upcycle them, pass them on to good causes, downcycle them or compost them, there are lots of ways to help keep them out of landfill and in active use for longer.
-Plus you’ll sleep a whole lot better, knowing that your old pillow isn’t contributing to landfill.
+Plus, you’ll sleep a whole lot better, knowing that your old pillow isn’t contributing to landfill.

 If you are looking to upgrade your sleeping situation, do also check out my guide to ethical bedding for lots of sustainable suggestions.
+And for more ideas on recycling textiles, check out my guide on what to do with old towels.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.